deryayigit/ceng-foundations/algorithms/basics/README.md

   👉 To test whether a number is an Armstrong number, see the code in [**factorial_iterative.c**](./factorial_iterative.c)

-- Leap year is a year introduced in the Gregorian calendar to keep the calendar year synchronized with the astronomical year.
+- **Leap Year** is a year introduced in the Gregorian calendar to keep the calendar year synchronized with the astronomical year.
   The Earth completes one revolution around the Sun in approximately **365.2422 days**, not exactly 365 days.
   To correct this discrepancy, an extra day (February 29) is added in certain years.